 The relationships are set using the borrowerRelationship system preference

 It is possible to add more than one guarantor to a patron account (both parents for example).

 If the guarantor is not a patron, you can still add their information in the ‘Non-patron guarantor’ section.

 Next enter the main address and contact information

-The street type is populated by the ROADTYPE authorized values
+The street type drop-down menu is populated by the ROADTYPE authorized values